Some advice for students. Updated for 2025.

 Cultivate agency.

-Agency is usually defined as something like: your ability to take action on your goals and influence yourself and your environment.
+Agency is often defined as something like: your ability to take action on your goals and influence yourself and your environment.

-A crude way of looking at it is "your ability to not be an NPC" (i.e. in a video game).
+A crude way of looking at it is "your ability to not be an NPC" (i.e. a non-player character in a video game).

 All these imposed constraints contribute to self-fulfilling prophecies and identity.